How Rate Of Perceived Exertion (RPE) Can Maximise Your Training

 If you aren’t sure, always choose a lighter weight and increase gradually as you become comfortable with your form for the exercise.

-For BBG Stronger, you’ll want to select a weight so that the final rep of each round is difficult but not impossible — an RPE of around 7.
-If you find that the weight you choose for the first circuit is too easy, you can increase it for the second circuit.
+For High Intensity Strength with Kayla Itsines (formerly BBG Stronger) and Strength & Resistance with Stephanie Sanzo, you’ll want to select a weight so that the final rep of each round is difficult but not impossible — an RPE of around 7.
+For example, if you find that the weight you choose for the first lap of each superset is too easy, you can increase it for the second lap.

-For FIERCE, the weight you choose will vary depending on the type of workout.
-For a Tabata workout, you’ll choose a lighter weight because some of the intensity will come from your cardio effort!
-For a strength workout, you’ll choose a heavier weight, with an RPE of about 7-8.
+For FIERCE, High Intensity Strength at Home with Cass and High Intensity with Cass, the weight you choose will vary depending on the type of workout.
+For a high-intensity workout like Tabata, you’ll choose a lighter weight because some of the intensity will come from your cardio effort!
+For a strength workout, you’ll choose a heavier weight, with an RPE of about 7-9.

 An RPE scale is provided to help you determine the intensity for some of the exercises used in Stephanie Sanzo’s BUILD program to indicate the intensity of each exercise.